jungtaekkim/bayeso/paper.md

 # Conclusion

-In this work we have presented our own Bayesian optimization framework, named BayesO.
+In this work we have presented a Bayesian optimization framework, named BayesO.
 We hope that our project enables many researchers to suggest a new algorithm by modifying BayesO and many practitioners to utilize Bayesian optimization in their applications.